digvijayrjadhav/Logistic-Regression-Project/README.md

 # Logistic-Regression-Project
-This is a Machine Learning model with Random Forest algorithm.
+This is a Machine Learning model with Logistic Regresssion algorithm.